ArchieMucharla/KMP-Search-Benchmark/README.md

 # Code

-All of our code can be found in `/src`.
+All of our code can be found in the `src/` direcotry.
 We defined our functions in `KMP.h` and our source code in `KMP.cpp`.

 # Running Instructions